ShinniUwU/SOLEN/CODE_OF_CONDUCT.md

-# Code of Conduct - ServerUtils
+# Code of Conduct - SOLEN

 ## Our Goal

-We want the ServerUtils project to be a welcoming and friendly place for everyone interested in contributing or using these scripts.
+We want the SOLEN project to be a welcoming and friendly place for everyone interested in contributing or using these scripts.
 We encourage collaboration and learning.

 ## Expected Behavior

 To help achieve this, we ask everyone interacting with the project (on GitHub Issues, Pull Requests, etc.) to:

-* **Be Respectful:** Treat others with courtesy.
+- **Be Respectful:** Treat others with courtesy.
 Different opinions and experience levels are welcome.
-* **Be Kind:** Assume good intent, offer constructive feedback politely, and be considerate in your interactions.
+- **Be Kind:** Assume good intent, offer constructive feedback politely, and be considerate in your interactions.
-* **Be Collaborative:** Work together constructively.
+- **Be Collaborative:** Work together constructively.
 Help each other out.

 ## Unacceptable Behavior

 Behavior that is disrespectful, discriminatory, harassing, or otherwise unwelcoming will not be tolerated.
 This includes, but is not limited to:

-* Offensive comments related to personal characteristics.
+- Offensive comments related to personal characteristics.
-* Insults, trolling, or personal attacks.
+- Insults, trolling, or personal attacks.
-* Harassment of any kind.
+- Harassment of any kind.

 ## Reporting Issues